 I have and they all grew well. ;-)

 Yes, they were great!
 I think they have the same brand at Walmart as they use at the dollar stores.
+I planted a few types of flowers in my great grandmother's garden and we got the seeds and soil from the dollar stores.

 Yes.
 I even bought seeds from the dollar aisle in Target, and boy do they grow!
 For a one dollar seed starter kit, I have several tomato plants started.
 As for the Dollar Store, mine carries the same seed rack as other stores.
 Go for it!